-Sean earned his Bachelor of Arts degree, summa cum laude, from the University of Southern California and his Juris Doctor degree from Stanford Law School, where he was an editor of the Stanford Journal of Criminal Law and Policy.
+Sean earned his Bachelor of Arts degree, summa cum laude, from the University of Southern California and his Juris Doctor degree from Stanford Law School, where he was a staff editor of the Stanford Journal of Criminal Law and Policy.

 Stanford Law School, J.D., 2017

 - Editor, Stanford Journal of Criminal Law and Policy

 - Highest Pro Bono Distinction